 Historically, the San Francisco Bay was composed of a rich mosaic of habitats with a vastly different hydrological condition from today.
-Tidal marshes along the Bay edge transitioned to salt pannes (basins that trap evaporating salt water and result in salt crusts with little to no vegetation), and alkali and wet meadows (upland areas of an estuary).
-These areas were fed by creeks that terminated into distributary alluvial fans, much farther inland than their current termination directly into the Bay.
-These conditions created a complex tidal-terrestrial transition zone that provided abundant feeding and breeding habitats for wildlife, as well as high-tide and storm refuge for marsh species.
-Complex wetland systems like those historically found in the San Francisco Bay also provided groundwater filtration and recharge, carbon storage, and protected the upland habitats from storms and flooding.
+Historical tidal marshes, panne areas of salt crust, and wet meadows created a complex transition zone between tidal and terrestrial habitats.
+This provided abundant feeding and breeding areas for wildlife, as well as high-tide and storm refuge for marsh species.
+The historical San Francisco Bay also provided groundwater filtration and recharge, carbon storage, and protected the upland habitats from storms and flooding.

-Beginning in the 1850s, tidal marsh was claimed for agriculture and development resulting in the realignment of creeks, the draining of marshes, the construction of levees to contain flood waters, and the confining of streams channels that now outfall directly to the Bay.
-Berms were also built around the tidal marshes to convert native habitats into commercial salt evaporation ponds.
-In less than 100 years, development altered or destroyed nearly 95% of historical tidal marsh, wetland habitat, transitional zones, and natural function that surrounded the San Francisco Bay.
+Beginning in the 1850s, agriculture and development altered the natural Bay by draining and filling marshes, constructing levees to contain water, and realigning creeks and stream channels.
+Levees were built around natural tidal marshes to create commercial salt evaporation ponds for salt production.
+In less than 100 years, nearly 95% of the San Francisco Bay's historical habitat and ecosystem function was lost.

-The Bay's current condition (diked salt ponds and creeks with limited wetlands and reduced tidal flow) has existed for more than a century, and though vastly different from historical conditions, many species now rely on these unique ecosystems.
-The San Francisco Bay and its manmade ponds are a critical stopover along the Pacific Flyway, providing habitat for millions of migrating birds and for many resident breeding shorebirds including the protected western snowy plover.
+The current Bay shoreline is made up of salt ponds, creeks with limited wetlands, and reduced tidal flow.
+Though vastly different from historical conditions, many species now rely on the current unique ecosystem that has existed for more than a century.
+The San Francisco Bay and its man-made ponds are a critical stopover along the Pacific Flyway, providing habitat for more than one million migrating waterbirds each year and for many resident breeding shorebirds including the federally protected western snowy plover.